 The project site contains more oaks and more riparian habitat than the natural areas surrounding it.
 However, the surrounding area has some communities with little to no representation at the project site, including: Pseudotsuga macrocarpa-Quercus chrysolepis Alliance (Bigcone Spruce-Canyon Oak Forest), Juniperus californica Alliance (California Juniper Woodland), Pinus monophylla Alliance (Pinyon-Juniper Woodland), Platanus racemosa-Alnus rhombifolia Alliance (Southern Sycamore-Alder Woodland), Salix lasiolepis Alliance (Southern Willow Scrub), vernal pools, and Lepidospartum squamatum Alliance (Riversidian Alluvial Fan Sage Scrub).
-Most of these other habitats are more than a half-mile from the project site (Figure 12).
-This increase in habitat diversity reflects an increase in elevation as well as an increase in community diversity of the surrounding area, versus the project area.
+Most of these other habitats are more than a half-mile from the project site (see Figure 12, which does not show all of the above-mentioned plant communities).
+This increase in habitat diversity probably reflects an increase in community diversity of the surrounding area, versus the project area.
 The land to the north and east of the project site is developed and provides little to no habitat.